 If it looks like there’s really nothing new to be discussed during a regular weekly project meeting, hold it anyway…just keep it short.
 If you frequently cancel these meetings then your attendance and participation may dwindle.
-It’s easier to keep people engaged then to get them to re-engage.
-People sometimes say otherwise, but in general everyone likes organization and a schedule.
-Even if it’s a 5-minute meeting to ask if there are any key points that need discussed, hold it.
+It’s easier to keep people engaged than to get them to re-engage.
+People sometimes say otherwise, but in general, everyone likes organization and a schedule.
+Even if it’s a 5-minute meeting to ask if there are any key points that need discussing, hold it.
 You may keep something critical from falling through the cracks.

 Finally, always follow up with a status summary of what was discussed, decisions that were made, action items that were assigned, etc. I usually do this as revised notes on the actual status report that I sent out and used to drive the meeting.
 I send it out via email and ask participants to respond if anything appears to be inaccurate or if something critical was missed.
 The goal is to make sure everyone comes out of the meeting on the same page and these notes can help ensure that.